 At PxD we believe the information revolution and the spread of mobile tech to people living in poverty offer unprecedented opportunities for increasing access to information at scale and very low cost.

-We build digital information-sharing systems to distribute high-quality, actionable, and targeted information at scale and at very low cost per person.
+We build digital information-sharing systems to distribute high-quality, actionable, and targeted information at scale and at a very low cost per person.
 We distribute this information to people who – in the absence of our services – would not otherwise have access to it.
 We work every day to ensure that this information is valuable to the user, and we constantly iterate and improve our services to increase their usefulness for the people we serve.

 A majority of our services deliver customized digital agricultural advice to smallholder farmers via their mobile phones.
 We provide tailored digital information on crop optimization, pest management, input utilization, and environmental stewardship.
 We also leverage mobile technology to deliver information in sectors beyond agriculture, including utilizing SMS to facilitate math education in Kenya, using push calls and text-based services to improve nutrition in Pakistan, as well as other interventions that advance well-being through the distribution of electronic information.